Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 deterministic fallback, such as zero entropy for RNG or normal Export retry/expiry, rather than blocking core consensus.

+## Fallback Semantics

+RNG and Export use similar positive-path sidecar gates, but they do not have the same safe fallback.
+RNG can safely close with deterministic zero entropy when peers cannot establish quorum alignment on non-zero entropy in time.
+Export has no equivalent dummy success value: without quorum-aligned verified export signatures, the export must not be treated as complete and must retry or expire under transaction rules.

 ## Core Invariants

 1. Core consensus remains keyed by the transaction set.